May 5, 2023

 Like you, I grew up with only one peanut butter cookie: you make it and before you bake it you press down with a fork, criss crossed.
 I always just took this for granted, this is how peanut butter cookies are made… right?
 But why don’t we ever press down on a brown sugar or a regular sugar cookie?
 After making many a cookie I can tell you that the answer is that peanut butter stops the dough from spreading in the oven, so we ‘pre-press’ it.

-But I’ve found a new way to bake peanut butter cookies and I think it’s better because we’re going to allow the cookie dough to bake as it will without pressing but then we’re going to squash the air out after baking.
+But I’ve found a different way to bake peanut butter cookies and I think it’s better because we’re going to allow the cookie dough to bake as it will without pressing but then we’re going to squash the air out after baking.
 This is going to lead to a thicker, fudgier cookie with an honestly, freaking deliciously thick, chunky center.

 So goodbye fork marks, hello fudgy disks of chunky peanut butter studded with bits of smooth, sweet milk chocolate.